The Collège de France in 10 questions

 What is taught at the Collège de France ?

-According to its motto Docet Omnia, it teaches all things : the 50 or so teaching and research chairs at the Collège de France, each occupied by a professor, cover all fields of knowledge, from mathematics and computer science to literature and the arts, via physics, chemistry, biology, paleoanthropology, history, law, economics, sociology...
+According to its motto Docet Omnia, it teaches all things : the 50 or so teaching and research chairs at the Collège de France, each occupied by a professor, cover all fields of knowledge, from mathematics and computer science to literature and the arts, as well as physics, chemistry, biology, Paleoanthropology, history, law, economics and sociology...

 Is the Collège de France open to the public ?

-All Collège de France courses (lectures, seminars, colloquia, etc.) are open to the public, and the main site on Place Marcelin Berthelot, where the amphitheaters and lecture halls are located, is accessible to all.
+All lectures, seminars and colloquia at the Collège de France are open to the public, and the main site on Place Marcelin Berthelot, with its amphitheaters and lecture halls, is accessible to the general public.

-The Cardinal Lemoine site, home to the Institut des Civilisations, and the Ulm site are reserved for research activities.
+The Cardinal Lemoine site, home to the Institute of Civilizations, and the Ulm site are reserved for research activities.

 Who can attend ?

-Classes are open to all, with no registration or diploma requirements.
-All you need to do is turn up a few minutes before the scheduled class time to be able to attend, subject to availability, as some are very well attended.
+Lectures are open to all, regardless of enrolment or qualifications.
+All you need to do is turn up a few minutes before the scheduled lecture time to be able to attend, subject to availability, as some are very well attended.

 Who are the professors at the Collège de France ?